 If you’re late on your title loan payment, the lender is legally entitled to repossess your vehicle and sell it at auction.
 However, you still have rights.
 For example, the lender must tell you they’re attempting to repossess your vehicle and give you a chance to surrender it and remove any personal items.

-If your vehicle is repossessed, you should also be given an opportunity to repay the loan (plus any expenses associated with the repossession) to reclaim your vehicle before it’s sold.
+If your vehicle is repossessed, you should also be given an opportunity to repay the title loan (plus any expenses associated with the repossession) to reclaim your vehicle before it’s sold.
 The lender should also notify you at least ten days before the sale and provide a breakdown of what’s owed.

 If the worst happens and your vehicle is sold, the lender can take what you owe from the proceeds.
 This can also include the cost of repossessing the vehicle.
 However, if there are any proceeds remaining, the lender must pay it to you within 30 days of the sale.